top of page

 I knew it was time to step out of clinical care.

-I had to find a non-clinical occupational therapy job.
-To use my OT expertise outside of direct patient care.
+I had to find a non-clinical job and a way to use my OT expertise outside of direct patient care.

 After a TON of searching, I found copywriting.
-This is a non-clinical career that flexes with my kids schedule and reignited my love for OTs.
+(And Sarah's WYWTF course.)
+This became my non-clinical career that flexes with my kids' schedules.
+As an added bonus, it reignited my love for OT.

 How an Occupational Therapist Learned About Copywriting